shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 ### Exit code

-With bash, [I had a trick to change the color of the prompt by the previous command's exit code](http://localhost:4000/blog/2015/10/18/color-prompt-by-exit-code/).
-How can I do this with zsh?
+With bash, [I had a trick to change the color of the prompt by the previous command's exit code](/blog/2015/10/18/color-prompt-by-exit-code/).
+How can I achieve this with zsh?

 ![Change color by exit code](/images/exit_code.png)